2) Finding the Right Medical School and Applying

 Every medical school offers unique experiences and advantages for its students.
 At Trinity, we are proud to offer experienced U.S. leadership, an unmatched location, personal student support, and small class sizes, just to name a few benefits.

 Trinity is located on the beautiful St. Vincent and the Grenadines.
 This location offers all the sun and sand you expect from the Caribbean, without being in the active hurricane region.The school itself offers gorgeous views of neighboring islands.

 Traveling to and around the island is simple.
-Students can fly directly to St. Vincent and the Grenadines directly from Toronto, Miami, or New York.
+Students can fly non-stop directly to St. Vincent and the Grenadines from Toronto, Miami, or New York.
 The campus is within a few short miles of the airport, Milton Cato Memorial Hospital and Downtown Kingston.

 Some of the main features of our campus include:

 - Fully furnished residence halls and apartments